Detecting Text Formality: A Study of Text Classification Approaches: Text Classification Models

 \section{Text Classification Models}

-We experimented with several state-of-the-art models for text classification, optimizing their hyper-parameters on the test set, trying to find the optimal configuration for each model.
-A detailed description of these most successful models with hyper-parameters configuration is presented below.
+Following \cite{lai-etal-2022-human}, we address the formality detection as text classification task.
+We experiment with several state-of-the-art models optimizing their hyper-parameters.
+A detailed description of these most successful models is presented below.